Joana Flaviano

 Joana Flaviano Aurtenetxe (born 15 February 1990) is a Spanish retired footballer who played as a midfielder.
-She spent the vast majority of her career with Athletic Bilbao, winning the Spanish league title twice (2006–07 and 2015–16).
+She spent the vast majority of her career with Athletic Club, winning the Spanish league title twice (2006–07 and 2015–16).
 She also had a season at Torres Calcio of the Italian Serie A.

 As an Under-19 international she played the 2007 and 2008 U-19 European Championships.
 She made a 30-minute substitute appearance for the senior national team in a 0–0 home UEFA Women's Euro 2013 qualifying draw with Romania in September 2012.

 Flaviano retired from top level football halfway through the 2017–18 season, aged 27, to pursue other career opportunities.